-Following the establishment of CCAMLR, the U.S. Antarctic Marine Living Resources Convention Act of 1984 provided the legislative authority to establish NOAA’s Antarctic Marine Living Resources (AMLR) Program.
-This program, which operates out of NOAA’s Southwest Fisheries Science Center, conducts directed research on krill-based ecosystems in the Antarctic, ultimately providing information to the Department of State to achieve the conservation objectives of the Convention.
+Following the establishment of Convention, the U.S. Antarctic Marine Living Resources Convention Act of 1984 provided the legislative authority to establish NOAA’s Antarctic Marine Living Resources Program.
+This program, which operates out of NOAA’s Southwest Fisheries Science Center, conducts directed research on krill-based ecosystems in the Antarctic.
+Ultimately it proves information to the Department of State to achieve the conservation objectives of the Convention.

 NOAA Fisheries leadership role in the management of Antarctica’s marine living resources